mitagorashi/Multi-Paradigm-Industrial-Tank-Control-Process-Simulation/README.md

 4. OPERATION (CFC) The main production loop maintains liquid level (20-80%) and temperature (400-500°C) while managing the discharge valve.
 5. STABILITY (IL) Triggered by system faults; uses low-level instruction-based logic to force the system back into safe operating bounds.

-## 🔧 Installation & Usage
-1. Open the project in ABB CODESYS.
-2. Compile the project to verify all six language blocks are linked to the `PLC_PRG`.
-3. Switch to the Visualization tab.
-4. Run the simulation to view the dynamic liquid and thermal response.

 ---
 Developed by Mohammed Gorashi as a master-level demonstration of industrial automation and IEC 61131-3 standards.